flobee/multirename/README.md

 ## Contributors are welcome!

-Checkout a branch of master|testing|unstable including updates and switching to one of it and including the externals with updates, use the helper script:
+Checkout a branch of stable|testing|unstable including updates and switching to one of it and including the externals with updates, use the helper script:

     ./helper/gitupdate.sh [branchname]

-I decide to use staging areas to keep the "master" clean of bugs as good as possible and for maximum of stability.
+I decide to use staging areas to keep the "stable" clean of bugs as good as possible and for maximum of stability.

-Staging areas are "unstable" -> "testing" -> "master"
+Staging areas are "unstable" -> "testing" -> "stable"

-"master" should be always the latest stable release!
+"stable" should be always the latest stable release!
 (Incl.
 Hotfixes)

 All new code/ development shoud go to "unstable".
 Also, if needed, to the externals which having also these staging areas.